-- 28.1 The Seller warrants that he has owned the Property for at least 6 months prior to the date of the Offer or other document incorporating reference to these Clauses.
-This provision shall not apply where the Seller is a personal representative or executor of the proprietor; or is an institutional heritable creditor exercising its power of sale; or is a receiver, trustee in sequestration, administrator or liquidator. - 28.2 The Seller confirms that he is currently in possession of the Property and has been in possession of the Property openly, peaceably and without judicial interruption for a continuous period of at least one year.
+28.1 The Seller warrants that they have owned the Property for at least 6 months prior to the date of the Offer or other document incorporating reference to these Clauses.

+- 28.2 The Seller confirms that they are currently in possession of the Property and has been in possession of the Property openly, peaceably and without judicial interruption for a continuous period of at least one year. - 28.3 The foregoing provisions shall not apply where the Seller is a personal representative or executor of the proprietor; or is an institutional heritable creditor exercising its power of sale; or is a receiver, trustee in sequestration, administrator or liquidator.